IP in business transactions: Australia overview

-Australia is also a signatory to the Madrid Protocol which, in effect, provides recognition of foreign trade marks.
+Australia is also a signatory to the Madrid Protocol that, in effect, provides recognition of foreign trade marks.

-There are numerous reviews underway which may lead to reform (see www.ipaustralia.gov.au/about-us/public-consultations/) and the Advisory Council on Intellectual Property (ACIP) (www.acip.gov.au).
+There are numerous reviews underway that may lead to reform (see www.ipaustralia.gov.au/about-us/public-consultations) and the Advisory Council on Intellectual Property (ACIP) (www.acip.gov.au).
 These include:

-Attorney General's Department Consultation Paper on Copyright Safe Harbour Scheme (see www.ag.gov.au/Consultations/Pages/RevisingtheScopeoftheCopyrightSafeHarbourScheme.aspx).
+Attorney General's Department Consultation Paper on Revising the Scope of the Copyright Safe Harbour Scheme (see www.ag.gov.au/Consultations/Pages/RevisingtheScopeoftheCopyrightSafeHarbourScheme.aspx).

-Amendments implementing the TRIPS protocol which will allow the Federal Court to issue compulsory licences to Australian medicine producers to manufacture and export to developing countries pharmaceuticals which are the subject of one or more Australian patents.
+Implement Australia's obligations under the TRIPS protocol, which will allow the Federal Court of Australia to issue compulsory licences to Australian medicine producers to manufacture and export to developing countries pharmaceuticals that are the subject of one or more Australian patents.

 Australian Securities and Investments Commission (ASIC)

 Description.
-ASIC administers the Corporations Act 2001 and the Business Names Registration Act 2011 (amongst others).
-Its official, up-to-date website contains links to relevant legislation, forms, and registers.
+ASIC administers the Corporations Act 2001 (among others).
+Its official, up-to-date website contains links to relevant legislation, forms and registers.

 Australian Competition & Consumer Commission (ACCC)

 Description.
 The ACCC administers the CCA.
 Its official, up-to-date website contains links to, and information about this Act.

 Description.
 Details of security interests in personal property can be registered and searched on the online PPS Register.
 The website is official and contains up-to-date information.